Skip to content

 Section titled “Task 4: Verify Metrics and Logs Appear in CloudWatch”

-Wait 2-3 minutes for data to flow, then verify from your local machine.
+Wait a few minutes for the telemetry payload to reach AWS, then execute these commands from your local machine.

 Solution